 There are two payment options from which you can choose to pay for Making Sense of Affiliate Marketing:

 - $105/month (paid in two instalments)

 The price, to me, is fairly justified.
-This training program is far beyond the conventional training programs I come across every now and then (though in my opinion Wealthy Affiliate is more in-depth overall AND you get the tools there).
+This training program is far beyond the conventional training programs I come across every now and then (though in my opinion Commission Academy is more in-depth overall AND you get the tools there).
 But Making Sense of Affiliate Marketing really does offer top-quality training, valuable content, and you also get the company of experts via their Facebook groups.

 You don’t have to pay anything extra to access the exclusive groups where members are ready to share their knowledge and experiences.
 Once you’ve paid $197, you don’t have to worry about extra costs.
 The great news is that Michelle herself remains really active in the exclusive Facebook groups.

 I really love everything about Making Sense of Affiliate Marketing but I’d love to see it more dynamic in the future.
 In my opinion, video demonstrations and orientations would make this course even better.
 At the moment, I don’t see any video tutorials in the course content but I really hope that Michelle will consider this idea.